-For crime buffs, French history lovers, and visitors looking for something a little different, the Paris Police Museum (Musee de la Prefecture) offers more than 2,000 original relics dating back from 1667, when Louis XIV created the post of Police Lieutenant, up until the Liberation from Germans forces in 1945 (and the end of World War II).
-The free Paris museum is housed within the actual police department of the 5th arrondissement, and the museum itself was established in 1909 with an already extensive collection, thanks to the 1900 Universal Exhibition.
+For crime buffs, French history lovers and visitors who are simply looking for something a little different, the Paris Police Museum (Musee de la Prefecture) certainly fits the bill.
+Here, visitors can peruse some 2,000 original artifacts related to criminal and police history.
+Items in the collection span from 1667, when Louis XIV created the post of Police Lieutenant, to 1945 and the end of World War II.

-With a total floor area of 5,600 square feet, the quiet and virtually unknown museum, housed on the third floor, offers a fascinating display of old police uniforms and weapons that were used to fight crime, as well as evidence from famous criminal and historical events that have taken place in Paris.
+This entirely free Parisian museum, established in 1909, is housed within the present-day police department of the 5th arrondissement.
+Boasting 5,600 square feet of exhibition space, the quiet and virtually unknown museum, housed on the third floor, offers a fascinating display of old police uniforms and weapons that were used to fight crime, as well as evidence from famous criminal and historical events that have taken place in Paris.

 Location and Contact Information

 The museum is located on the third floor of the police station of the 5th arrondissement.

 Address: 4, rue de la Montagne Sainte-Geneviève